hackrack/javascript/week_1/d1/notes/data_types.md

 * Null
   * `null`

+### undefined vs null

-`undefined` and `null` are unique data types in JavaScript because they only have single values.
+Undefined and Null are two data types may stand out as strange. `undefined` and `null` are unique data types in JavaScript because they only have single values.
 We will be seeing `undefined` frequently as the "default" value of a lot of things throughout the course. `null` is a value that we will use to represent "emptiness" or "nothingness".

-We can group primitive data into composite forms, but that's a battle for another day.
+It may seem that `undefined` and `null` mean the same thing.
+Shouldn't the default value of something be considered "empty" anyways?
+Great question.
+We'll gain more context as to where we encounter `undefined` vs `null` further in the course, but the short story is this: JavaScript will automatically make things `undefined` by default.
+We as programmers will explicitly make things `null`.
+By having two different values, we can easily differentiate between what was automatically set by JavaScript and what we set ourselves.

 ### NaN